arielnlee/Platypus/README.md

 All models and dataset available via HuggingFace: [`garage-bAInd`](https://huggingface.co/garage-bAInd)

 ## Updates

+**8/21/23**: If you're fine-tuning LLaMa-2 7B, please add `bf16=True` and change `fp16=False` in the HF trainer.
+LLaMa-1 7B works as is. **This only applies to LLaMa-2 7B.** Additionally, if you are using 1 GPU, please change `ddp_find_unused_paramters=False` in the HF trainer.
+We will be updating the fine-tuning script to handle these changes automatically.

 **8/14/23**: We have cleaned up our pipeline and added data refinement and similarity code.
 Within in the next few days we'll have a script to reproduce our exact dataset from 11 open-source datasets.

 **8/13/23**: An unquantized GPU chatbot of OpenOrca-Platypus2-13B, our most recent collab, is available via Hugging Face spaces, courtesy of OpenOrca: [Chat now!](https://huggingface.co/spaces/Open-Orca/OpenOrca-Platypus2-13B)